 Synonymy: Atherospermatales Martius, Calycanthales Link, Gyrocarpales Dumortier, Hernandiales Martius, Illigerales Martius, Monimiales Berchtold & Presl - Lauranae Takhtajan - Calycanthidae C. Y. Wu, Lauridae C. Y. Wu - Lauropsida Horaninov

-CALYCANTHACEAE Lindley Back to Laurales
+CALYCANTHACEAE Lindley - Back to Laurales

-5 [list]/11 - two groups below.
+5 [list]/11 - two subfamilies below.
 East Asia, North America, N.E.
 Australia (map: from Wu 1983; Endress 1983; Hong 1993; Fl.
 N. Am.
 III 1997; Qian & Ricklefs 2004).

 1. Idiospermoideae Thorne

-Flavonols 0, but luteolin, etc. +; (vessel elements with scalariform perforation plates); stamens almost P like, thick, subsessile; G 1-2(-5), style 0, stigma stout, fleshy, extragynoecial compitum +; outer integument 12-15 cells thick, nucellar beak +; seed large [³3 cm across], cotyledons (3-)4, peltate.
+Evergreen tree; flavonols 0, but luteolin, etc. +; (vessel elements with scalariform perforation plates); nodes 1:1; leaves spiral to whorled; A 10-20, almost P like, thick, subsessile; G 1-2(-5), style 0, stigma stout, fleshy, extragynoecial compitum +; ovules with outer integument 12-15 cells thick, micropyle bistomal, nucellar beak +; fruit odd, rotting on the tree, endocarp not developed; seed large [³3 cm across], cotyledons (3-)4, peltate.

 1/1: Idiospermum australiense.
 Queensland, Australia.